HumanCellAtlas/dcp-community/charters/ingest-infrastructure/charter.md

 ## Objectives

-The Ingest Infrastructure supports data contributors in the collection, validation and submission of data and metadata at the point of generation.
+The Ingestion Service supports data contributors in the collection, validation and submission of data and metadata at the point of generation.

-The primary mission of the Ingest Infrastructure is to define an application programming interface (API) for the upload of data and metadata that will be stored in the Data Storage Service and that adheres to endorsed community standards.
+The primary mission of the Ingestion Service is to define an application programming interface (API) for the upload of data and metadata that will be stored in the Data Storage Service and that adheres to endorsed community standards.

 The secondary mission is to provide convenient, user-friendly methods for the upload of data and metadata to the DCP.
-The Ingest Infrastructure will provide user interfaces and tools suitable for a variety of data contributor profiles, and will continuously review whether these interfaces and tools adequately serve the needs of the HCA user community.
+The Ingestion Service will provide user interfaces and tools suitable for a variety of data contributor profiles, and will continuously review whether these interfaces and tools adequately serve the needs of the HCA user community.

-The Ingest Infrastructure will deliver four main constituent services targeting four specific groups of users:
+The Ingestion Service will deliver four main constituent services targeting four specific groups of users:
   * **Ingest API** - targeting programmatic data contributors and client applications
   * **Ingest UI** - targeting data contributors uploading data and metadata via a form-based user interface
   * **Spreadsheet Template Generator** - targeting lab-based project managers generating spreadsheets suitable for data generators to capture the details of their experiment
-  * **Spreadsheet Uploader*** - targeting data generators uploading experimental metadata using a spreadsheets in the format created by the spreadsheet template generator
+  * **Spreadsheet Uploader** - targeting data generators uploading experimental metadata using a spreadsheets in the format created by the spreadsheet template generator

 ## In-scope